LoredanaB/robocon2021/README.md

 <b>IDE:</b>
   - Use the IDE/editor of your choice (PyCharm, VS Code, etc), but please note that all example/demo code will be shown in RIDE.
 I normally use PyCharm, except for workshops.
 However, that really won't have any negative impact.
 To install RIDE, please follow the instructions here: https://github.com/robotframework/RIDE.

-# URLs list (for convenient use during the workshop):
+# URL list (for convenient use during the workshop):

 <b>Robot Framework - RequestsLibrary:</b>
   https://github.com/MarketSquare/robotframework-requests